advancedmysql/The-Art-of-Problem-Solving-in-Software-Engineering_How-to-Make-MySQL-Better/References.md

 [43] Jung-Sang Ahn, Woon-Hak Kang, Kun Ren, Guogen Zhang, and Sami Ben-Romdhane.
 2019.
 Designing an efficient replicated log store with consensus protocol.
 In 11th USENIX Workshop on Hot Topics in Cloud Computing (HotCloud 19).

-[44] Arunprasad P. Marathe, Shu Lin, Weidong Yu, Kareem El Gebaly, Per-?ke Larson, and Calvin Sun.
+[44] Arunprasad P. Marathe, Shu Lin, Weidong Yu, Kareem El Gebaly, Per-Ã…ke Larson, and Calvin Sun.
 2022.
 Integrating the Orca Optimizer into MySQL.
 In Proceedings of the 25th International Conference on Extending Database Technology, EDBT 2022, Edinburgh, UK, March 29 - April 1, 2022.
 OpenProceedings.org, 2:511--2:523.

 [45] https://en.wikipedia.org/wiki/.

-[46] Urb¨¢n, P., D¨¦fago, X., Schiper, A.: Chasing the FLP impossibility result in a lan or how robust can a fault tolerant server be?
-In: 20th IEEE Symp. on Reliable Distributed Systems (SRDS), pp. 190¨C193.
+[46] UrbÃ¡n, P., DÃ©fago, X., Schiper, A.: Chasing the FLP impossibility result in a lan or how robust can a fault tolerant server be?
+In: 20th IEEE Symp. on Reliable Distributed Systems (SRDS), pp. 190â€“193.
 New Orleans, USA (2001).

 [47] https://www.candtsolution.com/news_events-detail/what-is-the-difference-between-arm-and-x86/.

 [48] N. Santos and A. Schiper.
 Tuning Paxos for high-throughput with batching and pipelining, in 13th International Conference on Distributed Computing and Networking (ICDCN 2012), Jan.
 2012.

-[49] J. Ko¨½czak, N. Santos, T. Zurkowski, P. T. Wojciechowski, and A. Schiper.
+[49] J. KoÅ„czak, N. Santos, T. Zurkowski, P. T. Wojciechowski, and A. Schiper.
 JPaxos: state machine replication based on the Paxos protocol.
 Technical report, EPFL, 2011.

 [50] R. N. Avula and C. Zou.
 Performance evaluation of TPC-C benchmark on various cloud providers, Proc.
 11th IEEE Annu.
 Ubiquitous Comput.
 Electron.
 Mobile Commun.
 Conf.
 (UEMCON), pp. 226-233, Oct.
 2020.